BajajGirik/JoinClass/README.md

 Enter the account from which you want to login.\

 1. Enter 0 for default.
-2. Enter 1 for the next...and so on.
+2. Enter 1 for the next...and so on.\

+# If you are using brave, then comment out line 19.